-- Psychological interventions for children with ADHD and other Disruptive Behavior Disorders - 2) Leveraging technology to enhance evidence-based professional training and behavioral treatment programs - 3) Family factors and developmental psychopathology
+- 1) Psychological interventions for children with ADHD and other Disruptive Behavior Disorders - 2) Leveraging technology to enhance evidence-based professional training and behavioral treatment programs - 3) Family factors and developmental psychopathology - 4) Global Mental Health and culturally-attuned ADHD services for traditionally underserved youth worldwide

 Ample research opportunities are available through a clinical research program for children with Attention Deficit Hyperactivity Disorder (ADHD) and related Disruptive Behavior Disorders (DBDs).
 Fellows are encouraged to participate in ongoing collaborative projects funded by NIMH and IES and may develop their own projects in related areas.
-Sample topics for collaborative projects include studies of treatment outcome from randomized controlled trials of school-home behavioral treatment for ADHD, cultural considerations and adaptations for treatment, dHealth and telehealth augmentations to treatment and clinician training, team-based enhancements to school-home interventions, mediators and moderators of treatment outcomes, implementation factors related to treatment outcome, and family and social factors in developmental models of child psychopathology and impairment.
+Sample topics for collaborative projects include studies of treatment outcome from randomized controlled trials of school-home behavioral treatment for ADHD, cultural considerations and adaptations for services delivered domestically and internationally, dHealth and telehealth augmentations to treatment and clinician training, team-based enhancements to school-home interventions, mediators and moderators of treatment outcomes, implementation factors related to treatment outcome, and family and social factors in developmental models of child psychopathology and impairment.
 Technical assistance with design, statistical analysis, literature integration and grant application preparation is provided.
 The integration of research and clinical care is at the forefront of research in the HALP program.
 Accordingly, fellows also receive intensive training in diagnostic assessment, behavioral interventions, and school consultation and in the supervision and training of school-based mental health professionals.
 These skills are directly applied in the context of ongoing collaborative research studies.
 Fellows working in our program have co-authored papers using data from our lab (HALP) and have gone on to academic or research appointments in university psychology or psychiatry departments.